FrancescaLanzillotta/MAS_lab/README.md

 ### Synchronous Value Iteration
 In the synchronous version of Value Iteration all states are updated at each iteration.
-In this implementation, stops when the algorithm stops when the change in the values between iterations is less than the threshold ε.
+In this implementation, the algorithm stops when the change in the values between iterations is less than the threshold ε.

 <p align="center">